 We hope this page will help you with your questions about everyday life here in Paris.
 More information can be found in the Student Handbook, and you are welcome to contact us if your questions are not answered.

 Housing- All our students share one house with live in-deans.
-The house is outside of Paris, giving students a real understanding of France life as a whole.
-The house is on the train-line to Paris (RER) and has the necessary shops and markets for food, all within walking distance.
+The house is outside of Paris, giving students a real understanding of the french life.
+The house is within 10 minutes by car to the train-line to Paris (RER).
+We provide transportation to the train-line as students desire at anytime within suitable hours.

 Food- Food allowances are given weekly, and it is expected that students will buy and prepare their own food.
-The students are required to once a week make dinner for the entire house, rotating so that every night dinner is provided for the house as a whole.
+The students are given two ride options a week and will do all their shopping at the local grocery store.

-Classes- Classes are mainly on a block schedule; the location of the classes will vary between the house in the country or at the church in Paris.
+Classes- Classes are mainly on a block schedule; the location of the classes will vary between campus housing or at the church in Paris.

-Field Trips- There will be multiple field trips throughout the semester seeing some of the great sites in France.
-These field trips will be incorporated in classes, and are already paid for in the students tuition.
+Field Trips- In the Fall, there is a student orientation Field Trip, where students will travel through most of the great sites in France.
+This field trip will be incorporated into our 'Church History from a French Perspective' Class, and are already paid for in the student's tuition.

 What Should I Bring- Our space is limited so you will have minimum storage space and will have to carry your luggage from the airport to the train station, so don’t over-pack!